- Don’t forget fill out your Initial Consultation forms!.

-- In addition to your paperwork and Telemedicine consultation, I will also examine your tongue and when I see you for your acupuncture treatment, I will feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.
+- In addition to asking you questions about the information that you provided me with in the Intake Forms, I will also examine your tongue and feel your pulse in both wrists in order to arrive at a traditional Chinese medical diagnosis.

 - If you are taking any medication or herbal supplements please let me know.